opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyfunction:: cv2.solvePoly(coeffs[, roots[, maxIters]]) -> retval, roots

-    :param coeffs: Array of polynomial coefficients.
+    :param coeffs: array of polynomial coefficients.

-    :param roots: Destination (complex) array of roots.
+    :param roots: output (complex) array of roots.

-    :param maxIters: Maximum number of iterations the algorithm does.
+    :param maxIters: maximum number of iterations the algorithm does.

 The function ``solvePoly`` finds real and complex roots of a polynomial equation: